stacysealky/TravelingSalesman/src/README.md

-Author: Stacy Sealky Lee
-FILE: README.md
-TravelingSalesperson

-This is the README file for PA 11.

 Recorded are the timing experiments that compare my improved algorithm to the required algorithms for the input file big11.mtx and it describes why the algorithms have relative performance differences.